aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/lab-with-nat.md

 ## Abstract

-In this post, we will see how to create a local environment to leverage AVD Collection to build EVPN/VXLAN configuration for a set of devices and how to deploy configuration using EOS eAPI through a NAT gateway.
+This post will show how to create a local environment to leverage AVD Collection to build EVPN/VXLAN configuration for a set of devices and deploy configuration using EOS eAPI through a NAT gateway.

-When we use a lab solution like [EVE-NG](https://www.eve-ng.net/) or GNS3, it might be complex to configure same vlans for your runner and your EOS devices.
-A NAT gateway can be used to expose eAPI port to your ansible runner consuming a single IP address.
+When we use a lab solution like [EVE-NG](https://www.eve-ng.net/) or GNS3, it might be complex to configure the same VLANs for your runner and your EOS devices.
+So instead, we can use a NAT gateway to expose the eAPI port to your Ansible runner consuming a single IP address.

 Below is a standard lab we use for development.
-And of course our laptop are not directly connected to EOS management plane.
+And, of course, our laptops aren't directly connected to the EOS management plane.

 ![Standard EVE-NG lab with NAT](../_media/lab-nat-topology-example.png)

 ## Requirements

-- A dedicated vlan for EOS out of band management
+- A dedicated VLAN for EOS out of band management
 - A Linux server connected on both out of band management network and ansible-runner network.
   - This lab will be based on [Ubuntu 20.04](https://ubuntu.com/download/server)
   - SSH access to server enable.